Environmental Alpha Against a Backdrop of Industry Change

 In any case, I am quite optimistic looking forward.
 Almost two years ago, I began working with individual investors as a financial advisor.
 When I explain the concept of ESG integration to my clients at Pell Wealth Partners-the idea that we need to look at all material factors, not just ones that have been tracked in the past-they usually respond by asking why professional investors haven’t been thinking this way all along.

 I believe that the industry will continue to evolve, and companies will continue to disclose information about their ESG practices.
 Mandated reporting in some of the largest global markets is even a real possibility.
 More investors are asking questions about ESG factors than ever before.
 What I see is a cycle, one that has started, but is not yet complete.
 New patterns of institutionalized behavior take time to root, and, considering where the industry was when I started, we’ve come a very long way.
+As just one example of how far we have come, is the addition of technical services to help financial advisors along with their jobs.
+When I first started out advising with some individual investors, I was using a standalone platform that wasn’t diverse enough to cater to all my clients as individual investors in an array of many markets.
+However, with the improvement of digital technology and services provided, financial advisors of today could look at services such as these hybrid platforms here to help them manage their various clients in many different financial fields.

 So here’s to the next chapter.
 This Journal captures conversations within the sustainable investing industry just as Environmental Alpha allowed a broader audience to view the change taking place among the largest and most forward-thinking institutional investors at the time.
 I look forward to catalyzing continued change with my Journal of Environmental Investing colleagues and our readers.